6th - 8th Grades

 Our 8th grade year continues with the opportunity to be in 3 honors classes, and instead of a rotation period, most of our 8th graders take computer for a semester and Bible for a semester.
 Many of our students who are not in an athletic period opt for a visual or performing art during this year.
 We offer many choices in the visual and performing arts, including drawing, painting, photography, printmaking, drama, and choir.

-MathCounts will be new to MRA in 2016-17.
-This will be a class offered to those who score within a certain range on a standardized test.
-There will be a class devoted to MathCounts, and the class deals with problem solving and other math problems.
+MathCounts is a class offered to those who score within a certain mathematics range on a standardized test.
+The MathCounts class deals with problem solving and other math problems.
 Competitions throughout the year will be held off campus.

 Many clubs are offered throughout the school year.
 These clubs meet during activity periods through the course of the school year, and some of these clubs include Hunting and Fishing, Memory Club, Image Club, and Board Brains.
 Youth Legislature is one of these clubs that meets during the school year, and the club does participate in a mock legislative process at the state capitol on a Friday and Saturday in April.

 At the end of our 8th grade year, we encourage each of our students to take part in a class trip to Washington, D.C.
 This trip provides a “capstone” to the Middle School experience, and it also affords our students opportunities to get to know some of their classmates in a different light, as well.

 The Middle School experience at MRA is one that we hope everyone finds to be first rate.
 We will always strive to have great teachers, and we will always expect those teachers to strive for great results.
 Sometimes great results means helping a child find his or her niche, and other times great results means helping a child learn the classroom material.
 We ask all of our teachers to be great everyday, and in turn, we hope for greatness from each child every day.
 As we continue to educate the mind, body, and spirit every day, we do so with a Middle School mentality of helping each child each day.